 Robin is well practised at working in low light and the evening reception is well within his range as a solo photographer.
 The first dance, the guests on the dancefloor, the quieter moments at the edges of the room – he’ll cover all of it.

-With both of us there, we tend to divide the room naturally.
+With two photographers, we divide the room naturally.
 Robin works close in – in amongst the dancefloor, finding the energy and the detail of the moment.
-Sarah pulls back and takes in the wider picture: the full sweep of the room, the atmosphere, the guests on the fringes and the candid moments happening away from the action.
-It’s an instinctive split that’s developed over years of working together, and the two sets of images complement each other well – the intimacy of the dancefloor alongside the broader story of the evening as a whole.
+The second photographer pulls back and takes in the wider picture: the full sweep of the room, the atmosphere, the guests on the fringes and the candid moments happening away from the action.
+The two sets of images complement each other – the intimacy of the dancefloor alongside the broader story of the evening as a whole.